StefanPeev/Grazhdanskiy-Shrift/fonts/download-links.md

-All releases of Lingustics Pro could be download at [Local Fonts](https://localfonts.eu/freefonts/bulgarian-cyrillic/linguistics-pro/).
+All releases of Grazhdanskiy Shrift will be placed at [Local Fonts](https://localfonts.eu/).
 Please follow the link.